Mastercard gets green light to operate in Sudan: official

-April 24, 2020 (KHARTOUM) – Mastercard Inc. , the world’s second-largest payment processor, has obtained permission to operate in Sudan, according to an official here.
+April 24, 2020 (KHARTOUM) – Mastercard Inc. the world’s second-largest payment processor, has obtained permission to operate in Sudan, a Sudanese official said on Thursday.

-The director of the Electronic Banking Services company (EBS) which is affiliated with the Central Bank of Sudan (CBoS) Omar Omrabi told Sudan Tribune on Thursday that the credit card issuer "assured them of their willingness to grant Sudanese banks licenses to work".
+The director of the Electronic Banking Services Company (EBS) which is affiliated with the Central Bank of Sudan (CBoS) Omar Omrabi told Sudan Tribune on Thursday that the credit card issuer "assured them of their willingness to grant Sudanese banks licenses to work".

 It is not clear if any Sudanese banks applied for such a license.